The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

 Here $\evbO \in \R^{D_c}$ and $\evvd_m$, $P_m$ are associated with $\evbO_m \in \R^{D-D_c}$ whose components are discrete target eigenvalues.
 Note that $\int d^{D_c} \evbO \; \sum_m \evvd_m(\evbO)=1$, and similarly for $P_m$.

 {\bf 4. $\mu$-Entropy}

-Following upon our opening discussion in Sec.~1, we now define $\mu$-entropies with the aim of providing a useful alternative way to express $\mu$-uncertainty in systems with many degrees of freedom.
-Similarly to the familiar cases of Shannon~\cite{Sha48A} and R\'enyi~\cite{Ren60A} entropies, it is convenient to build the primary concept in discrete setting.
-The following definition is generic in a sense that it is concerned with objects of arbitrary nature.
+Following upon our opening discussion in Sec.~1, we now introduce $\mu$-entropies with the aim of providing a useful alternative way to express $\mu$-uncertainty in systems with many degrees of freedom.
+Similarly to the familiar cases of Shannon~\cite{Sha48A} and R\'enyi~\cite{Ren60A} entropies, it is convenient to build the primary concept in a discrete setting.
+The following definition is generic in the sense that it is concerned with the objects of arbitrary nature.

-{\bf Definition 4.} {\em Let $\nrN$ objects be assigned probabilities (relevance weights) $P=(p_1,\ldots,p_\nrN)$.
+{\bf Definition 2.} {\em Let $\nrN$ objects be assigned probabilities (relevance weights) $P=(p_1,\ldots,p_\nrN)$.
 If $\efN \in \Nmaps$ is an effective number function, then $\efN[\nrN P]$ defines the $\mu$-uncertainty and}

 {\em the associated $\mu$-entropy of this collection with respect to $\efN$.}

 As with $\mu$-uncertainties, of prime interest is the minimal $\mu$-entropy, namely